genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Efficient data search and browsing are at the core of Genestack.
-The platform provides rapid access to private, shared, and public data analyses results.
+The platform provides rapid access to private, shared, and public data and analysis results.

 Experiment Browser
 ~~~~~~~~~~~~~~~~~~

 Genestack Platform provides a rich collection of public experiments from SRA, ENA, GEO
 and ArrayExpress.
-Data is synchronizes regularly from these databases, keeping
+Data is synchronized regularly from these databases, keeping
 things up-to-date.
 There are currently more than 3 million sequencing and microarray assays from over
 100,000 public experiments indexed in Genestack.